 I like to think of myself as balanced when it comes to my love for science.
-I am not as in love with it as Richard Dawkins is, but I am not even close to being like Sadhguru.
+I am not as skeptical about everything as Richard Dawkins is, but I am not even close to being like Sadhguru.
 I am in between.

 I acknowledge that science can be often limited, rigid, and close-minded, but I also acknowledge that without science I wouldn’t have the medicine that helped me handle my epilepsy and that without science we would have no idea what planets are out there and what they are made of.

-I am somewhere on the Sam Harris level – as I imagine him to be because he is more open-minded; I love science and respect it, but I also think Buddhism may have something to contribute to the world.
+I am somewhere on the Sam Harris level – as I imagine him to be because he meditates and no one who is not at least 1% open-minded does that; I love science and respect it, but I also think Buddhism may have something to contribute to the world.

 Seriously, Making Sense is by far my favorite non-vegan podcast.
 In case you want to listen, my favorite episode at the time that I am writing this, is titled Is Buddhism True? where he is speaking with Robert Wright.